rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to finding the subsets of all the array.
 Refer to Day41/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to shiftwing the letters by a particular fashion.
 Refer to Day41/Problem 2.pdf for detailed information.

+## Day 42
+Solved 1 coding problems from LeetCode using Python.
+1. The problem is related to finding the possible permuations of a list.
+Refer to Day42/Problem 1.pdf for more information regarding the problem.